Available with Standard or Advanced license.

 Register as versioned with the option to move edits to base

-Registering data as versioned with the option to move edits to base is designed to support non-versioned edits by third-party applications while still offering the traditional versioning benefits of long transactions and isolated editing.
-This option is available for simple features only—those that do not participate in a topology, network dataset, or a utility network.
+Registering data as versioned with the option to move edits to base is designed to support nonversioned edits by third-party applications while still offering the traditional versioning benefits of long transactions and isolated editing.
+This option is available for simple features only—those that do not participate in a topology, network dataset, or utility network.

 Unregister a dataset as versioned

 To unregister a feature dataset, stand-alone feature class, or table as versioned, right-click the dataset in the Catalog pane, point to Manage, and click Unregister As Versioned.
+The Unregister As Versioned tool can also be used.